DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/appropriate-body-users.md

 1. When the induction began for that ECT with that appropriate body

-2. What type of induction programme they are doing (FIP, CIP, DIY)
+2. What type of induction programme they are doing (School-led or Provider-led)

 On 1, there is validation that makes sure the date given isn't before the date QTS was recorded.
 This is because induction should only